-This course is conducted under the University's Ethics Code.
+This course is conducted under the University's Code of Conduct & Policies.
 Specifically, it is considered cheating if you obtain any kind of information about answers and solutions to the assignments in this course - exams and homework - from any non-intended source or conversely transfer such information to others.
-It is also considered cheating if you lie to me about an absence relating to a homework or an exam, or misrepresent your presence in the lectures or workshops.
+It is also considered misconduct if you lie to me about an absence or extension relating to a homework or an exam or misrepresent your presence in the lectures or workshops.
 The punishment for academic dishonesty will be no less than a zero on the assignment or exam and will likely be failure of the course.
 As per university policy, all incidents of academic misconduct must be reported to the Dean of Students office.